 As you walk through the village, look up at the artwork embedded in the walls.
 This includes religious statues and various other adornments.

 Walk towards the south side of the village and climb the steps to the vue (view), which overlooks a gorgeous cemetery, surrounding hills, and mountains.
 You'll find the grave of Marc Chagall here; he was one of the many artists who made their home in this part of the world.
 At Bastion St Remy on the west side, you can glimpse the sea.
 From this hilltop eyrie you can see the snow-covered Alps to one side, and the glistening Mediterranean Sea in the other direction.

 You can hardly take a few steps in Saint Paul without tripping over an art gallery.
 As an artists' village, it's also the place for more affordable crafts.

 The costume jewelry on sale at many of the shops is affordable and unique.
 You'll also find Provencal fabrics on sale, as well as local gourmet delicacies like olive oils, wine, and fruit liquors.

 There are several places to stay and eat in Saint Paul.
 Like any other place that attracts droves of tourists, there is a mix in quality.
 Here are some recommendations:

 - La Colombe d'Or is the best spot for art-lovers.
-This hotel and restaurant has played host to some of the hottest names in art: Picasso, Matisse and Prevert among the list.
+This hotel and restaurant have played host to some of the hottest names in art: Picasso, Matisse, and Prevert among the list.
 You can view their works on display here.
 If you plan to dine here, make reservations before you go.

 Read guest reviews, compare prices and book a hotel in St-Pau-de-Vence with TripAdvisor.